"False"

 Project description

 Self-management is important for improving the health and well-being of people with chronic obstructive pulmonary disease (COPD), as well as preventing hospitalizations and healthcare costs.
 Self-management is about an individual's strategies for dealing with symptoms and other consequences of an illness.
 Stigma-related emotions of shame and guilt have been identified in this patient group, which may hinder self-management.
-There is a lack of knowledge about the connection between shame and guilt and self-management in people with COPD and how they deal with these emotions in relation to their self-management.
+There is a lack of knowledge about the association between shame and guilt and self-management in people with COPD and what background factors among the individuals that are associated with shame and guilt.
+There is also a lack of knowledge how people with COPD experience performing a behaviour change.

 The aim of the project

-The research project aims to investigate how shame and guilt influence self-management in people with COPD and how they deal with these emotions during behaviour change.
+The research project aims to investigate how shame and guilt influence self-management in people with COPD and what background factors are associated with shame and guilt.
+One part of the project is to evaluate the use of two questionnaires in this patient group.
+The project also explores how people with COPD experience performing a behaviour change as part of their self-management, and what obstacles and opportunities they have experienced.
 The project includes a questionnaire study and an interview study.

 Questionnaire study

-People with COPD in primary care and secondary care will answer questionnaires.
+People with COPD in primary care and secondary care answers questionnaires.
 The questionnaires deal with perceived shame and guilt, need for self-management support, demographics, disease information, COPD-specific knowledge and confidence in one's own ability.
-By analysing the answers from the questionnaires, the project can contribute with knowledge about the connection between shame and guilt in people with COPD with self-management or other background information.
-The questionnaire study also includes testing of how well two of the questionnaires can be used in the patient group.

 Interview study